-Consistent with our commitment to reduce our carbon footprint, we are increasingly using Skype and other electronic media to interview and interact with candidates from across the country and around the globe.
-These interview mediums are increasingly utilized by both public and private sector organizations, and are frequently seen as a more effective way to establish rapport and measure a candidate’s “fit” with an organization than phone or email interviews.
+Employers are increasingly using Skype and other electronic media to interview and interact with candidates from across the country and around the globe.
+Virtual interviews are often seen as a more effective way to establish rapport and assess a candidate’s fit with an organization than phone or email interviews.

-At Knightsbridge Robertson Surrette, we have conducted hundreds of these interviews and have compiled a list of tips to help candidates maximize the effectiveness of their Skype interview:
+Our team has conducted hundreds of virtual interviews and have compiled a list of tips to help candidates maximize the effectiveness:

 Manage your electronic brand

 Make sure the images and messages you have set on your Skype or electronic address are professional in nature.
 While friends or family members may appreciate a picture of you lounging on your last vacation, this may not be the ideal first impression to make with a recruiter or potential employer.

 A trial run with your technology in advance of your interview can prevent wasted time and bad first impressions.